Green Lantern (film): In popular culture

-The disappointing performance of the film is occasionally a target of mockery from superhero-related comedies, including by Ryan Reynolds and DC themselves.

-The 2016 film Deadpool, which stars Reynolds as the titular character, refers to the film in two scenes: the opening scene which features a drawing of Green Lantern, and a later scene where Reynolds' character (who has the ability to break the fourth wall) insists that his suit will not be "green or animated".
-In the film's sequel, there is a post-credits scene in which Deadpool travels back in time to shoot Reynolds before he can make the film.

-Before that, in a 2018 advertising campaign for Deadpool 2 featuring David Beckham, Ryan Reynolds (dressed as Deadpool) is seen apologizing for Reynolds' critical and commercial flops, including Green Lantern, R.I.P.D., Self/less and Blade: Trinity.
+The 2016 film Deadpool, which stars Reynolds as the titular character, refers to the film in two scenes: the opening scene, which features a drawing of Green Lantern, and a later scene where Deadpool (who breaks the fourth wall) insists that his suit must not be "green or animated".
+In Deadpool 2, there is a post-credits scene in which Deadpool travels back in time to kill Reynolds before he can make the film.
+Before that, in a 2018 advertising campaign for Deadpool 2 which also featured David Beckham, Reynolds (dressed as Deadpool) is seen apologizing for his critical and commercial flops, including Green Lantern, R.I.P.D., Self/less, and Blade: Trinity.

 The DC animated film Teen Titans Go!
 To the Movies (2018) also makes a reference to Green Lantern's disappointing film.

-In a promotion video for Free Guy in 2019, Reynolds and Waititi, who co-starred in both movies, jokingly denied that they had ever heard of Green Lantern.
+In a promotional video for Free Guy in 2019, Reynolds and Waititi, who costarred in both movies, jokingly denied that they had ever heard of Green Lantern.

+In Sonic the Hedgehog 3 (2024), a reference is made to the film when the character of Dr. Ivo "Eggman" Robotnik, played by Jim Carrey, jokes to his grandfather Gerald, also played by Carrey, that he hadn't seen a nano-fist since hate-watching it in 2011.